 KIDS FIRST!® Adult Jurors say - see youth comments

-I give Growing Up 5 out of 5 stars and recommend it for ages 8 to 18, as well as adults.
-This series begins streaming on Disney+ September 8, 2022.
+I give Sea Lions of the Galapagos 5 out of 5 stars and recommend it for ages 8 to 18 plus adults.
+Sea Lions of the Galapagos is available now on Disney+.

 Juror Recommended Age: 8-18